billbillbilly/gloBFPr/README.md

 <img src="images/cover.png" align="center" width="90%">

 ## Features
-📦 Access tiled metadata of 3D-GloBFP dataset

-🔍 Search tiles by bounding box (BBOX) or area of interest
+🔍 Access tiled metadata of 3D-GloBFP dataset and search tiles by bounding box (BBOX) or area of interest

-⬇️ Download only the necessary files

-🏗️ Retrieve building polygons and height attributes
+⬇️ Download only the necessary files and retrieve building polygons and height attribute

-🌍 Generate rasters of binary presence or graduated height

-🗺️ Output spatial data in sf or terra raster format
+🌍 Generate rasters of binary presence or graduated height and output spatial data in sf or terra raster forma

 ## Installation
 Install the development version: